Skip to main content

 A French private equity fund held a 3% stake in an Indian private company, acquired for INR 2,00,00,000.
 The stake is sold 30 months later for INR 5,00,00,000.

-• Pre-amendment: Under the old Article 14(5), India could not tax this gain because the holding was below 10%.
-The gain would be taxable only in France.
+• Current law (pre-ratification): Under Article 14(5) as it stands today, India can not tax this gain because the holding is below 10%.
+The gain is taxable only in France.

-• Post-amendment: India has full taxing rights regardless of the 3% holding
+• After the 2026 Protocol is ratified: India will have full taxing rights regardless of the 3% holding

 • Capital gain: INR 3,00,00,000